 Contents

-When you run a business and hire employees, there are certain duties and obligations you will owe those employees as their employer.
-Even when you’re letting those employees go, their departure from your business does not immediately free you from legal responsibility.
+When you run a business and hire employees, there are certain duties and obligations you owe them as their employer.
+Even when you’re letting those employees go, their departure from your business does not immediately free you from all legal responsibilities – a standard principle that remains true in 2025.

-Prior to releasing an employee from their Employment Contract, you’ll need to make sure they have received everything they are legally owed, such as any annual leave payouts or a redundancy payment.
+Prior to releasing an employee from their Employment Contract, you must ensure they receive everything they are legally owed, such as any outstanding annual leave payouts or a redundancy payment.

 So, what is redundancy and does it affect small businesses?